cogent3/cogent3/doc/cookbook/features.rst

 How to load features and associate them with an existing sequence
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+We can use the ``annotate_from_gff()`` method to associate the features from a GFF file with the existing ``Sequence``.

-If we know that the features lie within the sequence coordinates, we can use the ``annotate_from_gff()`` method to associate the features with the existing sequence.
+If we know that the features and the sequence share the same coordinate space, then we only need to provide the path to the annotation file.

 .. jupyter-execute::
     :hide-code: